nevrome/mobest/docs/basic.md

 The spatial distribution of the informative samples.
 ```

-A number of samples are outside of the area we actually want to predict here.
+A number of samples are outside of the area we want to predict here.
 That is no problem.
 They will inform the field in the north-eastern fringes of the area of interest and do no harm.
 It is much more problematic that some areas of our prediction grid are severely under-sampled.
-We have to keep sampling gaps like this in mind for when we interpret the results of the similarity search.
+We have to keep sampling gaps like this in mind when we interpret the results of the similarity search.

 ## Specifying the search sample

-mobest's similarity search always takes the perspective of an individual sample for which we want to determine similarity probabilities for a spatial prediction grid at a specific time.
-For this sample, the "search sample" we require the same information as for the input samples: The position in space, time and the dependent variable space (e.g. PCA or MDS space).
+mobest's similarity search usually takes the perspective of an individual sample for which we want to determine similarity probabilities for a spatial prediction grid at a specific point in time.
+For this sample, the "search sample", we require the same information as for the input samples: The position in space, time and the dependent variable space (e.g. PCA or MDS space).

 Technically this is only a requirement of the mobest interface.
 Conceptually such a similarity search only really requires the dependent variable space position of interest.
-The added benefit of having all information there is the relative time setting (see below) and a very comprehensive output table for the typical use-case.
+The added benefit of having all information there is the `relative` time search setting (see below) and a very comprehensive output table for the most common use-case.

-In this example we will use one specific sample with a pretty well studied ancestry history: The sample named `Stuttgart` published in {cite}`Lazaridis2014`.
+In this example we will locate one specific sample with a pretty well studied ancestry history: The sample named `Stuttgart` published in {cite}`Lazaridis2014`.
 We can select it as a subset of our sample table:

 ```r
 search_samples <- samples_projected %>%